LinuxAtDuke/Intro-to-MySQL/README.md

 		+-----------+--------------+-------------+----------+
 		5 rows in set (0.00 sec)

-  * Or to remove records (either one at a time or in bunches)...
+  * Or to remove records (either one at a time or in bunches).
+[First lets look at the table contents BEFOREHAND]

 		mysql> select * from phenotypes;
 		+---------+-----------------------+--------------------+--------------------+-------------------+--------------------+